 An excellent fun, well appointed bow for the price point.
-The ILF compatibility gives you a nice route to upgrade the bow in the future.
+The ILF compatibility on the Martin Jaguar gives you a nice route to upgrade the bow in the future.
 If you like the look of the riser it’s a great entry point to metal recurve ownership without any serious drawbacks (unless you're a left handed shooter).

 Draw weights (lbs):

 29, 35, 40, 45, 50, 55

 AMO Length (inches):